Urhengulas/adwordscraper/COLLABORATION.md

 ### Pull requests

 To merge features into master you have to create a pull request.
+Requirements:
-This needs to be reviewed from at least one other developer.
+- needs to be reviewed from at least one other developer
+- only do 'merge'-pull requests _(no 'squash and merge', or 'rebase and merge')_

 #### Pull request template